Ajayff4/learnWithUs/readMe.txt

-result page after quiz(result of 5 question round, with right or wrong) forget pass page(username+64bit seed = pass reset) about
+result page after quiz(result of 5 question round, with right or wrong) forget pass page(username+64bit seed = pass reset) about quiz.php will work like previously if we just uncomment the commented code.